 Although bright field image analysis has been successfully applied to most mammalian cell counting, a lot of cell or sample types remain challenging.
 For example, primary cells and peripheral blood mononuclear cells (PBMCs) are recognized as difficult-to-count cells with the bright field image analysis.
 Typically, these cells are mixed with a large population of red blood cells, which can be mistakenly counted as dead cells in bright field image analysis.
 Other challenging cell samples include: yeast cells due to their small size and sperm cell because of regular impurities.

 To overcome the current limitations of bright field image based cell counting, more sensitive and accurate cell counting methods are necessary.
-The LUNA-FL™ fluorescence cell counter is a recently introduced fluorescence cell counter used to count cells without the limitations of cell types.
+Fluorescence cell counters such as the LUNA-FL™ automated cell counter, the LUNA-FX7™ automated cell counter is a recently introduced fluorescence cell counter used to count cells without the limitations of cell types.

 Fluorescence (FL) is a term to describe the emission of light by a substance that has absorbed light.
 The substance becomes excited and unstable when light is absorbed and tries to go back to its ground state by emitting energy in the form of light.
 In most cases, the emitted light has a longer wavelength, i.e., lower energy, than the absorbed radiation (Fig 1 and Fig 2).

 Figure 1.
 A diagram showing the principle of fluorescence from Pierce homepage.

 Figure 2.
 Spectra of Acridine Orange and Propidium Iodide from Invitrogen homepage.

 FL dyes for nucleic acid staining can be classified based on their physical,chemical and fluorescent characteristics as summarized in Table 1.

 Table 1.
 Classification of nucleic acid-binding FL dyes